skytreader/jorrvaskr/readme.markdown

 More info can be found in `.travis.yml`.

+## Note

+In an attempt to make `docker-compose.yml` and `docker-compose-test.yml` as similar as possible, the images used by the services declared use the same context.
+The slight difference between the main web image and the test web image means that you need to build with `docker-compose` everytime you either want to spin up the web app or run the unit tests.
+Not yet sure if there is a better way to handle this.

 ## Compatibility

 Use with Google Chrome in Ubuntu.
 Firefox should work, if with some styling